JasonN3/openvox_modules/domain_join/AD_Setup.md

 ## Keeping the OS information up to date

 By default, the computer object will not have enough permissions to update its own OS information.
-Make sure to go in to ADUAC (Active Directory Users and Computers) and grant `SELF` the ability to write each of the OS fields.
+Make sure to go in to ADUAC (Active Directory Users and Computers) and grant `SELF` the ability to write each of the OS fields on the computer objects (this can be done at the OU level).
 Once added, the following commands can be used to update the AD object with the latest OS information

 ```bash
 source /etc/os-release; /usr/sbin/adcli update --os-name="${NAME}" --os-version="${VERSION}" --os-service-pack="${VERSION_ID}"